 Under Ala.
 Code § 6-5-410, the damages recoverable under Alabama’s wrongful death laws differ from most states.
 Instead of letting family members seek and recover compensable damages for their outstanding bills, loss of income, and other losses, Alabama only allows punitive damages.

 Punitive damages penalize the liable party for their wrongdoing.
-Thus, the value of this type of case has more to do with the at-fault driver’s actions than it does the family’s losses.
-The wrongful death lawyers provide free case reviews and will be happy to explain how we can help with these claims.
+Thus, the value of this type of case has more to do with the at-fault driver’s actions than it does with the family’s losses.
+Our Hoover wrongful death lawyers provide free case reviews and will be happy to explain how we can help with these claims.

-What You Have to Prove to Recover Compensation After a Car Crash
+What You Must Prove to Recover Compensation After a Hoover, AL, Car Crash

-To recover compensation, you will need to prove that the other driver acted negligently and caused the crash.
+To recover compensation, you must prove the other driver acted negligently and caused the crash.
 You will also need to show the value of your damages.
-Using the evidence we collected while investigating, we will develop a strong argument to establish:
+Using the evidence we collected while investigating the Hoover, AL, accident, we will develop a strong argument to establish:

-- The other driver had a duty to do something to keep you safe.
+- The other driver had a duty to keep you safe.

 - They failed to uphold their duty.